nas180/Homework-GitHub-Fundamentals/README.md

 Only the Jump-Box-Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 107.196.173.84

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by ssh(ing) in using ssh private key.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+I was able to access my Elk-Stack VM through my Jump-Box-Provisioner VM: 52.188.121.3.

 A summary of the access policies in place can be found in the table below.